ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 It allows access to application-specific resources and classes, and application operations, such as launching activities, broadcasting and receiving intents, etc.

+#### What is ANR and why does it happen?

+‘ANR’ in Android is ‘Application Not Responding.’
+It means when the user is interacting with the activity, and the activity is in the onResume() method, a dialog appears displaying “application not responding.”

+It happens because we start a heavy and long running task like downloading data in the main UI thread.
+The solution of the problem is to start your heavy tasks on other thread than the main.

 #### What is an Android component?

 An android component is simply a piece of code that has a well defined lifecycle.